Cognigy/Documentation/docs/ai/installation/access-to-cognigy-ai.md

 ### Log in with Single Sign-on

-In Cognigy.AI, you can set up [single sign-on (SSO)](single-sign-on-saml2.md) and, if necessary, you can [enforce login with SSO](single-sign-on-saml2.md) to your users.
+In Cognigy.AI, you can set up [single sign-on (SSO)](single-sign-on-saml2.md) and, if necessary, you can [enforce login with SSO](single-sign-on-saml2.md) for your users.

 To log in with SSO, follow these steps: